Top 10+ Companies in Nigeria That Pay IT Students in 2025

 Industrial Training (IT) is a compulsory program designed to expose students to practical work experience in their field of study.
 This is a unique opportunity to have first-hand experience in the work field before they become fully certified professionals.

 In Nigeria, various organizations participate in this program by offering internship opportunities to IT students, some even going the extra mile to pay their interns.
+If you’re looking for companies that accept SIWES students, there are hundreds across Nigeria offering hands-on experience in fields like engineering, IT, business, and health sciences.

 1. Chevron Nigeria Limited